Commercial Moving Guide: How to Prepare for Your Big Move (Part 2)

 3-6 Months Before the Move: Prepping

-- Hire vendors – or consider the benefits of hiring just one: While there are a variety of vendors available for each component of your move (boxes, packing, clean up, moving, and delivery/installation) hiring one vendor that can manage everything in one, end-to-end service minimizes stress and maximizes efficiency.
+- Hire vendors – or consider the benefits of hiring just one: While there are a variety of vendors available for each component of your move (boxes, packing, clean up, moving and delivery/installation) hiring one vendor that can manage everything in one, end-to-end service minimises stress and maximises efficiency.
 Whether you choose one vendor or several, suppliers should be chosen based on their reputation, availability and true capability, as not all have the same reach, expertise or commitment to quality.

 We recommend obtaining information from any vendor you choose